 The night I played the Bassment in 2016, it was a straight up blizzard.
 I almost slid into two snow banks on unplowed streets trying to find the house.
 Once I got there I was greeted by friendly faces that said, “you made it!”
 I said, “of course I made it.
 I’m from Buffalo, the land of ice and snow.”
-Sean Tate aka the Butcher and Derrielle were there and made the experience so pleasant and personal.
+Sean Tate aka the Butcher and Derrielle aka The Cafeteria Lady were there and made the experience so pleasant and personal.

-“People want what we have,” said DJ, producer, host Mollison Folson, one of the Bassment. co-founders. ”People see we have a show that is an unfiltered, live Detroit experience that reaches people all over the world.
+“People want what we have,” said DJ, producer, host Mollison Folson, one of the Bassment co-founders.
+People see we have a show that is an unfiltered, live Detroit experience that reaches people all over the world.
 I mean every country.
 But the funny thing is this.
-When people see how much work goes on behind the scenes for little to no pay, even if you give them the blueprint to do it, they won’t.”
+It’s crazy now that we’ve had to stay home for pandemic reasons.
+It seems every DJ has copied the blueprint of how to stream just like the Bassment.

-The Bassment Detroit, which is now six years strong, evolved out of something called Detroit Promo TV, which Folson produced with Derrielle for two seasons [26 Episodes].
+The Bassment Detroit, which is now eight years strong, evolved out of something called Detroit Promo TV, which Folson produced with Derrielle for two seasons [26 Episodes].
 It was a self-funded, thirty-minute show that aired on Channel 20 (Sunday mornings at 3:30am.)
 It was a less DJ, more artist and local business centered program at that point.
 “The idea was to cut it on after you came home from the club, but it didn’t really catch on.
 It was hard to get sponsors that at that late/early time slot.”

 “It (The Bassment Show) wasn’t planned,” Folson added after discussing the ending of the TV show.
 “We just did it and it just grew to get where it’s at.
-So with that plan in mind, there was no plan in actuality… Once you open a new gate, you gotta keep running.
+So, with that plan in mind, there was no plan in actuality… Once you open a new gate, you gotta keep running.
 You never know what connection you are going to make.”

 The passion behind the group is encouraging.
 “See, there’s more to this (Detroit techno/electronic music) game.
 The main way to reach people is through radio and television.
 That’s when they accept it.
 Everyone wants to keep techno underground.
 Cool but no. There’s more to techno than music and the five people that get talked about constantly.
 Techno, early in the game, did their best to keep people out…it needs to be bigger than it is…so, you either stand by and watch it or you stand up and do things that are not done.
 You stand up and say something about it and other people might do something that they should have done.”

+After finding its’ footing for a year, the blast off moment came when global sensation, Underground Resistance star producer, Suburban Knight (aka James Pennington) came on the program.
+“It put us on the map,” Folson said.
 The show is steadily growing.
-One of the highlights of the year is the annual Bassment Backyard BBQ held on the Sunday of the Movement Festival and is a must pilgrimage for Bassment fanatics.
+One of the highlights of the year is the annual Bassment Backyard BBQ held on the Sunday of the Movement Festival and is a must pilgrimage for techno fanatics.
 They even did a broadcast version from MOCAD for Goethe Chicago/Germany and Detroit/Berlin Connection in 2019.